bernedom/bernedom.github.io/services/en/workshops.md

 All workshops can be tailored to your team's needs, ranging from small 2-hour sessions to full-day or multi-day workshops.Here are some of the workshops I offer:

+# Lean Software Delivery Workshops

+* Value Stream Mapping – Identify bottlenecks in your software delivery process
+* Backlog management – Prioritize and manage your work effectively
+* Efficient decisions – Techniques for making better decisions faster
+* Continuous improvement – Foster a culture of continuous improvement in your team
+* *... and more, tailored to your team's needs*

 # CMake Workshops

 As the author of [CMake Best Practices](/cmake-best-practices), I offer hands-on workshops to help your team master CMake.
 These workshops are designed to be practical and interactive, ensuring that your team gains real-world skills: